encador/trady/README.md

 > Project is Work-In-Progress

 # Trady
-An online trading application for physical goods
+An online trading application for digital items

 ## Screenshots
 ### Login Page